 With so many bodybuilders and athletes turning to anabolic steroids for performance enhancement coupled with the fact that they are illegal to possess, the number of people selling fake gear across the country is startling.
 Fortunately, there are a few ways that you can spot the fakes before you spend your hard earned money.

-Before diving into the best ways to spot fake gear, it’s important to take a little time to remember the basics of buying steroids.
+Before diving into the best ways to spot fake gear, it’s important to take a little time to remember the basics of buying.
 These tips and tricks will help you make better buying decisions, and they may even help to protect your health.

-- You can’t return steroids.
-When you buy anabolic steroids in countries like the US, UK, and Canada, chances are good that you’re not acquiring them 100% legally.
+- You can’t return.
+When you buy in countries like the US, UK, and Canada, chances are good that you’re not acquiring them 100% legally.
 With that in mind, there’s not much you can do if it turns out you’ve bought fake gear.
 After all, it’s not like you can go to the police or take the seller to small claims court.
 Some respectable websites do offer a re-shipping option if items get stuck in customs though.

 - Trust your intuition.
 If someone offers to sell you gear but they seem shady, or if something about the situation seems off, listen to your intuition.
 It’s always better to be safe than sorry, especially when it comes to your health and livelihood.

 - Read online seller reviews.
 It’s impossible for you to look at a website and know for a fact that the seller is legitimate.
 Sometimes, the sellers providing counterfeit products have incredibly professional-looking websites.
 This is because they make a lot of money selling fake gear at real gear prices, and they can afford to pay web designers for their services.
 Be wary of where you buy, and read unbiased reviews from third parties beforehand.